ericnyc646/mp3manager/README.md

 ## Requirements

-- __Node.js 10.14.1+__: this is the LTS version I've used, but it should work with every version superior to 7.6, which supports `async/await` out of the box without requiring transpilation.
+- __Node.js 10.*__: this is the LTS version I've used, but it should work with every version superior to 7.6, which supports `async/await` out of the box without requiring transpilation.
-- __MariaDB 10.3.12__: this is the database explicitly used, but it should seamlessly work with MySQL too.
-- __Redis__: at the moment it's just used by a task manager, Bull, used by the scanner
+- __ffmpeg__: used to read MP3 files' metadata.
+[Windows builds](https://ffmpeg.zeranoe.com/builds/) or `sudo apt install ffmpeg` for Debian like distros.
 - __GCC compiler__: required to compile [mp3hash](https://github.com/sptim/mp3hash)
 - __Python 2.7, >= 3.3__: required by [eyeD3](https://pypi.org/project/eyeD3/).
 You can install this program with `pip3 install eyeD3`.
 You can discover which directory pip will use with `pip3 show --files eyed3 | grep -i location` (under Ubuntu).
 Please put this directory in your PATH.